Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Markov Decision Processes

-\citep{bertsekas1978stochastic}[Proposition 4.2(b)] establishes that the stationary point of \eqref{eq:bellman_operator_v} is $V^{\pi}$, i.e., $( \bellman^{\pi} V^\pi )(\bbx) = V^{\pi}(\bbx)$. {As a stepping stone to finding optimal policies in infinite MDPs, we seek here to find the fixed point of \eqref{eq:bellman_operator_v}.
+for all $\bbx \in \ccalX$. {Proposition 4.2(b) in \cite{bertsekas1978stochastic}} establishes that the stationary point of \eqref{eq:bellman_operator_v} is $V^{\pi}$, i.e., $( \bellman^{\pi} V^\pi )(\bbx) = V^{\pi}(\bbx)$. {As a stepping stone to finding optimal policies in infinite MDPs, we seek here to find the fixed point of \eqref{eq:bellman_operator_v}.
 Specifically, the goal of this work is stable value function estimation in infinite MDPs, with nonlinear parameterizations that are allowed to be infinite, but are nonetheless memory-efficient.}

-{\bf Challenges } To solve \eqref{eq:bellman_operator_v}, fixed point methods, i.e., value iteration ($V_{k+1} = \bellman^{\pi} V_k$), have been proposed \citep{bertsekas1978stochastic}, but only apply when the {value function can be represented by a vector whose length is defined by the number of states and the state space is small enough that the expectation\footnote{ The integral in \eqref{eq:bellman_value} defines a conditional expectation: $V^\pi( \bbx) = \mathbb{E}_{\bby}[ r(\bbx,\pi(\bbx),\bby) + \gamma V^\pi(\bby)] \given \bbx, \pi(\bbx)]$.} in $\bellman$ can be computed.} For large spaces, stochastic approximations of value iteration, i.e., temporal difference (TD) learning \citep{sutton1988learning}, have been utilized to circumvent {this} intractable expectation.
-Incremental methods (least-squares TD) provide an alternative when $V(\bbx)$ has a finite linear parameterization \citep{bradtke1996linear}, but their extensions to infinite representations require infinite memory \citep{powell2011review} or elude stability \citep{xu2005kernel}.
+{\bf Challenges } To solve \eqref{eq:bellman_operator_v}, fixed point methods, i.e., value iteration ($V_{k+1} = \bellman^{\pi} V_k$), have been proposed \cite{bertsekas1978stochastic}, but {can only be implemented in a memory-affordable manner} when the {value function can be represented by a vector whose length is defined by the number of states and the state space is small enough that the expectation\footnote{ Observe that the integral in \eqref{eq:bellman_value} defines a conditional expectation: $V^\pi( \bbx) = \mathbb{E}_{\bby}[ r(\bbx,\pi(\bbx),\bby) + \gamma V^\pi(\bby)] \given \bbx, \pi(\bbx)]$.} in $\bellman$ can be computed.} For large spaces, stochastic approximations of value iteration, i.e., temporal difference (TD) learning \cite{sutton1988learning}, circumvent computing expectations.
+Incremental methods (least-squares TD) are an alternative when $V(\bbx)$ is vector-valued \cite{bradtke1996linear}, but extensions to infinite representations require infinite memory \cite{powell2011review}.